APogue/APogue.github.io/_drafts/research_notes/2025-3-31-statistical-analysis-by-incident.md

 Instead:

-- If lawsuit mentions incident → tag Named_in_Lawsuit = Y

-- If admin responded → tag that later
+- If lawsuit mentions incident, admin responded → tag that later

 - But even if they didn't → it still goes in